Jack Gunston: Brisbane Lions (2023)

 At the conclusion of the 2022 AFL season, Gunston expressed a desire to move to the as a free agent.
 However, in order to avoid diluting their free agency compensation for losing Daniel McStay, the Lions instead sought to trade for Gunston, ultimately acquiring him on 11 October in exchange for AFL draft pick 48 and a future fourth-round selection.

+Gunston's 2023 AFL season was cut short by a knee injury sustained late in the year.
+Although he was available for selection ahead of the preliminary final, he encouraged Lions coach Chris Fagan to retain the team's successful lineup rather than bring him back for the clash against Carlton at the Gabba.
+As a result, Gunston was not selected for either the preliminary final or the 2023 AFL Grand Final, which Brisbane ultimately lost to Collingwood.